mustafaaakin/mustafaaakin/README.md

 • Welcome to my GitHub profile!
 I'm a high school student and developer from Turkey.

-Here is some information about myself:
+Here are some information about myself:

 🔥 I'm a Svelte fan and daily user.